 Q. Are kombucha cultures reusable?
 How long will the culture last?

 A. Yes, with proper care kombucha cultures can be reused many times.
-Since the cultures will multiply, as a practical matter you will likely recycle or compost older cultures after a few months or sooner.
+The cultures will multiply, and as a practical matter - you will likely recycle or compost older cultures after a few months or sooner.

 Q. Why are your kombucha cultures shipped in a dehydrated state?